The Nexus of Diabolical Horror Films, the Occult, Religion & Spirituality.

-2) The disintegration of the Patriarchy and the rise in religiously motivated hatred and violence – We are referring in particular to the vicious hatred, violence and un-Christlike values towards which religious extremism, in some who do identify as Christian, has been directed.
+2) The disintegration of traditional religious views and the apparent rise in religiously motivated hatred and violence – We are referring in particular to the vicious hatred, violence and un-Christlike values towards which religious extremism, in some who do identify as Christian, has been directed.
 This extremism is manifested in all religions and is often used and incited by the media in it’s various forms around the globe.
 Certainly not all Christians or Jews or Muslims (etc..) fall into this category, and many are searching for ways to salvage their traditional beliefs from extremists.
 At the same time, many are questioning traditional religious paradigms and are abandoning their family’s and society’s traditional religions amidst the current religious, economic and political chaos.
 There are Jews who are becoming New Age Hindus, Buddhists converting to Islam, Hindus becoming political Atheists, and Christians becoming Pagans (to list only a few configurations).
 There are tremendous shifts occurring now in human religious culture, identity and psychology.

 An outspoken and vehement turn to the so-called Christian “religious right” has appeared steadily alongside the release of devilish horror films (another example of the power exerted by the media), as part a wave following in the wake of the “Great Awakenings” (AKA: Evangelical Revival) – Christian revivals extending back to the 1700’s which focused on converting everybody – including slaves.
 Revival theology has stressed that religious conversion was not only intellectual assent to correct Christian doctrine but had to be a “new birth” experienced in the heart.
 Revivalists also taught that receiving assurance of salvation was a normal expectation in the Christian life.
 This can be seen, to a certain degree, as a reaction within those who believe that an imminent “END TIMES” scenario is unfolding before their very eyes in the daily news.
 As they fearfully, even gleefully, anticipate the “The Rapture” , fully expecting the coming of a Savior to end the world in blood and fire, they are also simultaneously witnessing the withering away – prophesied, as many believe – of their outdated traditional, patriarchal belief systems which are so at odds with a progressive, more globalized, religiously tolerant, even Atheistic, and technologically advanced modern society.